How To Update The Avada Website Builder

 Avada Important Update Information

-Before you update to a new version of the theme, it’s important to always check our Important Update Information article.
-This article is regularly updated and changes every time a new version is released.
+Before updating Avada to a new version, it’s important to check the Important Update Information help file.
+This article is regularly updated and updated whenever a new version is released.

 How To Update Via WordPress